Finschia/finschia-sdk/x/consortium/spec/01_concepts.md

 ## Disable the module

-One can shutdown the consortium module via `UpdateConsortiumParamsProposal`, setting its `params.enabled` to `false`.
+One can disable the consortium module via `UpdateConsortiumParamsProposal`, setting its `params.enabled` to `false`.
 This process is irreversible, so one cannot re-enable the module.

 +++ https://github.com/line/lbm-sdk/blob/v0.44.0-rc0/proto/lbm/consortium/v1/consortium.proto#L20-L29
 ```go